hwayne/hacker-test-history/README.md

 The instruction sets for the very first CPUs directly mapped onto the functionality available, but newer CPUs needed to be compatible with the older CPUs while adding new functionality and redesigning the implementation to be more efficient.
 Most modern CPUs implement their standard instruction sets by converting each incoming instruction into one or more processor-specific _micro instructions_, so they can implement a complex instruction set without dedicating silicon to each slightly-different variant of a rarely-used instruction.
 A CPU's _microcode_ is the complete program that executes standard instructions by converting them to micro instructions.

 Because microcode is so fundamental to a CPU's operation, it is very well tested by the manufacturer, and any errors tend to show up immediately so they are fixed quickly.
 That said, microcode bugs are not unheard of.

+Many big iron machines such as DEC PDP-10 came with a micro-assembler and the microcode source, so patching bugs and adding new instructions wasn't unheard of either.

 ####  0091 ... around a microcode bug?